Fidelity Day Trading

 The first idea to avoid meeting the definition of a pattern day trader is to open a cash account instead of a margin account.
 Notice above that part of the definition of a PDT account is that it’s a margin account.

-If you do decide to place your day trades inside a cash account, keep in mind that you won’t be able to trade with unsettled funds.
-Currently in the U.S., stock trades take two business days after the trade date to settle.
-So if you sold a stock or ETF on Thursday, funds wouldn’t be available until Monday.
+If you do decide to place trades inside a cash account, keep in mind that you won’t be able to trade with unsettled funds.
+Currently in the U.S., stock trades take one business day after the trade date to settle.
+So if you sold a stock or ETF on Thursday, funds would generally be available on Friday.

 Fidelity day trading

-Another way to circumvent the PDT rule is to place 3 or fewer day trades per week.
-The PDT rule only kicks in at 4 trades or more; and it resets every 5 business days, so you’re free to day trade on a regular basis.
+Another way to circumvent the PDT rule is to place 3 or fewer day trades in a rolling 5-business-day period.
+The PDT rule only kicks in at 4 trades or more, and the count is measured over 5 business days.

-It’s also possible to avoid the PDT requirement by keeping the number of day trades below 6% of total trading activity inside the account.
+It’s also possible to avoid the PDT requirement by keeping the number of day trades at 6% or less of total trading activity inside the account.
 That would require a lot of regular trading; so most day traders won’t be able to use this loophole.

 Alternative Broker For Traders